Filter - March 2014

 Partnering with advocacy groups and existing communities will lead to richer experiences for our target customers and give new dimensions to our media: Think content syndication, think sponsored blog posts, think targeted display campaigns to existing communities, and think leveraging existing communities' databases for e-newsletters.
 Content marketing can be seen as a blur between some of the media executions we have mastered over the years and new opportunities that lend themselves to 'communications' rather than advertising.
 With a softer hand and a less "sales-driven" approach, content integration, sponsorship, and advocacy for our clients is an exciting new frontier for GTO and one that we're excited to explore.

 72nd Annual Meeting: American Academy of Dermatology

 April 2-6, 2014

 Where We've Been

-Elizabeth Apelles, CEO, will be speaking at the United Nations’ 58th Congress on the Status of Women (CSW) in a session titled “Connecting Technology to Healthcare”
+CEO and founder, Elizabeth Izard Apelles, spoke at the United Nations’ 58th Congress of the Status of Women (CSW), in a session titled “Connecting Technology to Healthcare.”